 The funeral service for Dr Dalipanda will be at Kukum Seventh Day Adventist Church (Kukum Highway, Honiara) 9am this Sunday 3rd November 2019 led by Pastor Titus Rore.

 RIP Dr Tenneth Dalipanda: 28th Feb 1967 – 30th Oct 2019.

-Dr Sepehr Lajevardi is the co-founder of DAISI, and current Chair.
+Author Dr Gary McKay is the founder of DAISI, and current Secretary.
 He had the opportunity to meet and collaborate with Dr Tenneth Dalipanda during his time as Permanent Secretary.
 In writing this article he consulted with a number of Tenneth’s close friends and colleagues, with special acknowledgement to Dr Aaron Oritaimae who provided much of this information.